All Models are Wrong, but Many are Useful: Learning a Variable's Importance by Studying an Entire Class of Prediction

-Studying the above quantities is the main focus of this paper, as these measures provide a more comprehensive view of importance than traditional measures (for example, Section \ref{subsec:model-reliance}).
-If $MCR_{+}(\epsilon)$ is low, then no well-performing model exists that places high importance on $X_{1}$, and $X_{1}$ can be discarded at low cost regardless of future modeling decisions.
-If $MCR_{-}(\epsilon)$ is large, then every well-performing model must rely substantially on $X_{1}$, and $X_{1}$ should be given careful attention during the modeling process.
+We can now formalize our definitions of population-level MCR and empirical MCR by simply plugging in our definitions for $MR(f)$ and $\widehat{MR}(f)$ (Section \ref{subsec:model-reliance}) into Eqs \ref{eq:pop-min-max} \& \ref{eq:sample-min-max} respectively.
+Studying population-level MCR (Eq \ref{eq:pop-min-max}) is the main focus of this paper, as it provides a more comprehensive view of importance than measures from a single model.
+If $MCR_{+}(\epsilon)$ is low, then \emph{no} well-performing model in $\mathcal{F}$ places high importance on $X_{1}$, and $X_{1}$ can be discarded at low cost regardless of future modeling decisions.
+If $MCR_{-}(\epsilon)$ is large, then \emph{every} well-performing model in $\mathcal{F}$ must rely substantially on $X_{1}$, and $X_{1}$ should be given careful attention during the modeling process.
 Here, $\mathcal{F}$ may itself consist of several parametric model forms (for example, all linear models and all decision tree models with less than 6 single-split nodes).
-We stress that the range ($MCR_{-}(\epsilon),MCR_{+}(\epsilon)$) does not depend on the \emph{fitting algorithm} used to select a model $f\in\mathcal{F}$.
+We stress that the range $[MCR_{-}(\epsilon),MCR_{+}(\epsilon)]$ does not depend on the fitting algorithm used to select a model $f\in\mathcal{F}$.
 The range is valid for any algorithm producing models in $\mathcal{F}$, and applies for any $f\in\mathcal{F}$.